scriptonist/hasura-cli-track/README.md

 # hasura-cli-track

-Hasura CLI plugin which helps track tables and relationships in Hasura [NOT OFFICIAL]
+Hasura CLI plugin which helps track tables in Hasura [NOT OFFICIAL]

 ## Usage